AkshayAshok2/AkshayAshok2/README.md

 </h3>

 <p align='left'>
-  👀 I’m looking for new grad opportunities anywhere in the US&mdash;particularly at startups and unicorns.<br/>
   🌱 I’m currently working with NLP for document search/processing and terabyte-scale data processing in AWS for my startup!<br/>
 </p>